desertthunder/sonotabula/docs/md/backend.md

 to discover and execute.
 The tasks are stored in the `tasks` module of its respective app/context.

+Pausing tasks is done by adding a simple wrapper around `time.sleep`.
+In the browser tasks module this is the `delay_execution` function in between sync and analysis tasks.

 ### Syncing

 Serializing data from the Spotify API to the database and then client is done